 1. Stand on the Prime Meridian Line

-Take a hike through hilly Greenwich Park to the Royal Observatory, to travel through space and time and unravel the mysteries of the cosmos.
+Take a hike through hilly Greenwich Park to the Royal Observatory, to travel through space and time.

 2. Climb aboard the legendary Cutty Sark